ThornTechPublic/Onboarding-With-UIPageViewController-Starter/README.md

 # UIPageViewController Tutorial -- Starter

-This is the starter project for this tutorial.
-TODO: add link when tutorial is live.
+This is the starter project for [this tutorial](http://www.thorntech.com/2015/08/need-to-create-an-onboarding-flow-for-your-mobile-app-heres-how-to-do-it-using-uipageviewcontroller-in-swift/).

 Your job is to wire the following **View Controllers** using a **UIPageViewController**.